Flu Prevention: Protect Yourself And Your Family From Sickness

 The flu (influenza) is an infection of the nose, throat and lungs caused by the influenza virus.
 The real influenza virus doesn’t generally affect the stomach.
 In most people, the flu is uncomfortable, tiring, and can keep you bedridden for many days.
 The flu can be serious.
 Each year the flu causes 500- 1500 deaths in Canada.

-The most common way the flu is spread is through flu germs on people’s hands.
+The most common way the influenza virus is spread is through flu germs on people’s hands.
 Flu germs can survive for up to 48 hours on some surfaces.
 If you touch something with flu germs on it, then touch your face or mouth, you could get infected.
 Flu germs can also travel through the air.
 If a person with the flu sneezes or coughs, their spray can carry the virus to your nose, mouth and/or eyes.

 - Consider getting the flu shot every year.
-For some, the flu shot is your best defense against the flu.
+For some, the flu shot is your best defense against the flu

 - Fight germs, and wash your hands properly and often

 - Disinfect door handles, taps, and other common surfaces

 - Cover your nose and mouth with a tissue when you cough or sneeze if you’re sick.
 Avoid shaking hands or touching common surfaces

 - Stay home if you feel ill.
 You’re most contagious in the first three to four days after the onset of your symptoms.